Commando Raiders: Operational history 1968-1973

-The Commando Raiders were initially employed primarily on cross-border reconnaissance forays, airborne pathfinder insertions, prisoner of war acquisition for interrogation, hazardous ambushes and raids, and bomb damage assessment, though they were deployed in other military regions to demonstrate symbolic support from the Royal Lao Government.
+The Commando Raiders were initially employed primarily on bomb damage assessment, cross border reconnaissance forays, hazardous ambushes and raids, pathfinder insertions, prisoner of war acquisition for interrogation, and tracking targets, though they were deployed in other military regions to demonstrate symbolic support from the Royal Lao Government.
 As the war progressed, the Commando Raiders shifted from their original special operations role to become Airborne Pathfinders instead.

 MR 1 operations

-Recruitment of local Commando Raiders began in January 1970 and after a hasty training stint in Thailand, the Raiders were returned to Military Region 1 in June.
-They were deployed as roadwatchers along the Route 46 portion of the Chinese Road, using the Hark-1 to gather military intelligence.
+Recruitment of local Commando Raiders began in January 1970 and after a hasty training stint in Thailand, the Raiders were returned to Military Region 1 (MR 1) in June that year.
+They were deployed as road watchers along the Route 46 portion of the Chinese Road, using the Hark-1 to gather military intelligence.

 MR 2 operations

 In late 1969, the northern class comprising 40 Commando Raiders was deployed to the Ban Pha Khao staging base, accompanied by an experienced CIA case officer.
 On 26 November 1970, the Raiders played a key role in Operation Counterpunch, when they seized the airstrip at San Tiau.
 An additional company of Raiders was raised in January 1970.
-On 22 February 1970, 32 Commando Raiders were committed to a raid over the border towards Điện Biên Phủ in North Vietnam.
+On February 22, 32 Commando Raiders were committed to a raid over the border towards Điện Biên Phủ in North Vietnam.
 Dropped by Air America helicopters to the west of their target but still within Laos, the Raiders slipped across the border and staged a rocket attack on an officers' meeting at a North Vietnamese Army (NVA) headquarters.
 The Commandos then exfiltrated to be picked up by Air America Helicopters on February 24.

 In March 1970, a contingent of 60 Raiders were sent to Military Region 4.
 Assigned primarily to defensive duties, they seemed to serve mostly as a symbol of MR 2's willingness to send its best units to MR 4's aid.
 This contingent returned to MR 2 to find itself engaged in the battle to retake Sam Thong, losing their own commander in the course of action.

-On 23 May 1970, 21 Raiders dressed in NVA uniforms staged a cross-border raid on a supply center at Moung Sen. By May 29, NVA patrols brought the Raiders to bay and they dispersed into the jungle, only to be hunted down almost to a man.
+On 23 May 1970, 21 Raiders dressed in NVA uniforms staged a cross border raid on a supply center at Moung Sen. By May 29, NVA patrols brought the Raiders to bay and they dispersed into the jungle, only to be hunted down almost to a man.
 Only four half-starved Raiders managed to escape, being subsequently rescued by an Air America helicopter.

 There were staged further three raids on Moung Sen, the last one in October 1971.
 The Commando Raiders would also be used as Pathfinders over the next couple of years, in various actions such as Operation Golden Mountain, Operation Phou Phiang II, Operation Maharat, and in some other occasions.